atharvt17/Gas-Utility-Consumer-Services-Application/README.md

 ## User Credentials
 - **Superuser ID:** admin
   - **Password:** gasadmin@123
-- Note: To access the staff dashboard, log in with the staff ID and password.
+- Note: To access the staff dashboard and manage service requests, log in with the staff ID and password.
 - **Staff ID:** staffadmin
   - **Password:** admin@1703